iltommi/qdb-documentation/source/reference/wrpmed.rst

 ----------------

 **Entry size**
     Very small entries (below a hundred bytes) do not offer a very good throughput because the network overhead is larger than the payload.
+This is a limitation of TCP.
     Very large entries (larger than 10% of the node RAM) impact performance negatively and are probably not optimal to store on a wrpme :term:`cluster` "as is".
 It is generally recommended to slice very large entries in smaller entries and handle reassembly in the client program.
     If you have a lot of RAM (several gigabytes per :term:`node`) do not be afraid to add large entries to a wrpme :term:`cluster`.
     For optimal performance, it's better if the "hot data" - the data that is frequently acceded - can fit in RAM.